- Explain the distribution of income, and analyze the sources of income inequality in a market economy

 Causes of Growing Inequality: A Shift in the Distribution of Wages

 Economists use the demand and supply model to reason through the most likely causes of this shift.
 According to the National Center for Education Statistics, in recent decades, the supply of U.S. workers with college degrees has increased substantially.
 For example, 840,000 four-year bachelor’s degrees were conferred on Americans in 1970.
-In 2013-2014, 1,894,934 such degrees were conferred—an increase of over 90%.
-In Figure 15.9, this shift in supply to the right, from S0 to S1, should result in a lower equilibrium wage for high-skilled labor.
+In 2018–2019, 2.0 million such degrees were conferred—an increase of over 138%.
+In Figure 15.9, this shift in supply to the right, from S0 to S1, by itself should result in a lower equilibrium wage for high-skilled labor.
 Thus, we can explain the increase in the price of high-skilled labor by a greater demand, like the movement from D0 to D1.
 Evidently, combining both the increase in supply and in demand has resulted in a shift from E0 to E1, and a resulting higher wage.

 What factors would cause the demand for high-skilled labor to rise?
 The most plausible explanation is that while the explosion in new information and communications technologies over the last several decades has helped many workers to become more productive, the benefits have been especially great for high-skilled workers like top business managers, consultants, and design professionals.
 The new technologies have also helped to encourage globalization, the remarkable increase in international trade over the last few decades, by making it more possible to learn about and coordinate economic interactions all around the world.
 In turn, the rising impact of foreign trade in the U.S. economy has opened up greater opportunities for high-skilled workers to sell their services around the world, and lower-skilled workers have to compete with a larger supply of similarly skilled workers around the globe.